-- > Any that are listed on the HUD Debarred List; - > Entities engaged in lobbying or political activities; - Entities engaged or involved in religious activities except where expenses are clearly distinguishable between the organization's religious and secular activities; and - ➤ Entities who have received federal assistance in the past and required flood insurance has not been maintained. - Entities that propose to promote or develop products with no currently accepted medical use under the Controlled Substances Act (CSA), such as cannabis products; - Entities who propose to use program funds to buy out or reimbursing the owner(s) or its family member, that is, their spouse, parents, grandparents, siblings, children, grandchildren, or in-laws. - Entities that propose an activity that is deemed ineligible, as detailed in the Ineligible Activities section of these Guidelines.
+- Any that are listed on the HUD System for Award Management of the U.S. Government (SAM) Debarred List; - Any that are listed on the System for Award Management of the U.S. Government (SAM) Debarred List; - > Entities engaged in lobbying or political activities; - ➤ Entities engaged or involved in religious activities except where expenses are clearly distinguishable between the organization's religious and secular activities; - ➤ Entities who have received federal assistance in the past and required flood insurance has not been maintained; - Entities and/or owners (with at least twenty-five percent (25%) ownership) currently in foreclosure or bankruptcy; - Entities that who propose to promote or develop products with no currently accepted medical use under the Controlled Substances Act (CSA), such as cannabis products; - Entities who propose to use program funds to buy out or reimburse ing the owner(s) or its family member, that is, their spouse, parents, grandparents, siblings, children, grandchildren, or in-laws; - > Entities engaged in the production of alcohol and/or alcoholic beverages; - Entities operating in zoning areas not authorized for agricultural and/or commercial use; and - Entities who propose an activity that is deemed ineligible, as detailed in the Ineligible Activities section of these Guidelines.